Student life at Heriot-Watt

 These entry requirements are intended as a guide only.
 Please contact us or the School's admissions tutor to find out the actual requirements for the programme you want to study.

-In Scotland a degree is 4 years because Scottish students take their final high school examinations in year 11.
-This means that Level 1 (first year) at university in Scotland is slightly easier than in England.
-So, students who have scored highly in year 12 may be admitted directly into Level 2 (second year) of our degree programmes.
-To check if you would be eligible for Level 2 entry, you should send your high school results to the International Recruitment Office.
+- Students who have scored highly in year 12 (85%+) may be admitted directly into year 2 of our degree programmes.
+To check if you would be eligible for year 2 entry, you should send your high school results to the International Recruitment Office.

 English language requirements